About the Program

 Organizer and Funders

-The Transatlantic Digital Debates are organized by the Global Public Policy Institute (GPPi) in Berlin and New America’s Open Technology Institute in Washington, DC with guidance from a diverse steering committee of experts from a range of stakeholder groups.
-The program is generously supported by the Transatlantic Program of the German Federal Government, with funding from the European Recovery Program (ERP) of the Federal Ministry for Economic Affairs and Climate Action.
+The Transatlantic Digital Debates were organized by the Global Public Policy Institute (GPPi) in Berlin and New America’s Open Technology Institute in Washington, DC with guidance from a diverse steering committee of experts from a range of stakeholder groups.
+The program was generously supported by the Transatlantic Program of the German Federal Government, with funding from the European Recovery Program (ERP) of the Federal Ministry for Economic Affairs and Climate Action.
 Additional support was provided by Microsoft.